 Rizi Harris is obsessed with baking and cooking wholesome and delicious food for over 15 years.
 Rivki Berman is a Registered Dietician and is dedicated to a strictly wholesome lifestyle.
 Together we bring you a growing collection of wholesome recipes using basic nutritious ingredients.
 Most folks feel that eating healthy is exclusive to the 3 main meals of the day and that when it comes to dessert it’s really ok to let loose.
 But we say, hey!
-Why cant dessert be GUILT-LESS?
-I’d like to have my cake (healthy) and eat it too!
+Why can’t dessert be GUILT-LESS?
+We’d like to have our cake (healthy) and eat it too!
 Wouldn’t you?

 THE BREAD ‘N BUTTER OF WHOLE GRAINS:

 Don’t be afraid of this little section.
 Make yourself some tea, lime cookies, and read slow.
-Bear with me and hold on.
+Bear with us and hold on.
 Recipes are just around the corner.

 The body is our engine and we should fuel it to serve us well as we set out to accomplish various tasks and goals each and every day.
 Highly processed foods, devoid of nutrients (including simple carbohydrates) provide the body with only short spurts of energy, not the steady, gradual energy that we need.
 The awesomeness of Whole Grains is that they provide that invaluable long lasting energy for us that is so essential to feel good!

 People often ask “Is white flour so harmful?
 Why is whole wheat better for you?”
 The simple, yet critical differences can greatly shift your energy levels, overall digestive health and your mouth will experience new delights and sensations so robust and wholesome.
 The new flavors will truly surprise and amaze you.
 Well, before we tackle that question, it’s best to understand what a whole grain actually is and where does it belong in our diet?